Ous-Ch/GameOfLife/README.md

+# Game of Life
-Conwya's Game of life with python an Tkinter lib :)
+  Conway's Game of life with python an Tkinter :)